 Internship & Lead Teaching Expectations (for primary and add-on programs of study) UNC licensure program Interns are required to attend their full-time placements for the entire spring semester.
 Interns will begin in their placements on the first day of UNC classes in January and follow their school district's calendar through the last day of fieldwork in May (see calendar).
-Interns, in consultation with their Clinical Educator, will take responsibility for one content area or instructional block at a time, "ramping up" to full-time lead teaching in their primary program of study content area for a minimum of 6 weeks as approved by the primary Clinical Educator and University Supervisor.
-Students completing one of the optional add-on programs of study in either Special Education or ESL will continue working on their add-on fieldwork portfolio.
+Interns, in consultation with their Clinical Educator and supervisor, will take responsibility for one content area or instructional block at a time, "ramping up" to full-time lead teaching in their primary program of study content area for a minimum of 6 weeks as approved by the primary Clinical Educator and University Supervisor.
+Students completing one of the optional add-on programs of study in Special Education will continue working on their add-on fieldwork portfolio.
 The lead teaching schedule for both the primary program of study and the optional add-on program of study should be designed and approved before the second week of the spring semester begins.
+See appendix J for a sample ramp up schedule.

-While teaching full-time, Interns are responsible for all of the planning, teaching, assessing, and other classroom duties that the Clinical Educator would normally perform.
-During this time, Interns and Clinical Educators may continue working in a co-planning and co-teaching manner according to school protocols; at times, it is expected that the Clinical Educator will leave the classroom and work in an accessible nearby space in order to provide the Intern with the feel and responsibility of teaching fully independently.
-During the semester, Interns will follow the school system's calendar, including spring break and teacher work days and are expected to attend all grade level (e.g. PLC) and professional development meetings with their Clinical Educators; IEP, 504 and other meetings should also be attended as needed/appropriate.
+While teaching full-time, Interns are responsible for all the planning, teaching, assessing, and other classroom duties that the Clinical Educator would normally perform.
+This includes maintaining regular, appropriate communication with students' families to keep them informed of any relevant classroom activities or issues.
+During this time, Interns and Clinical Educators may continue working in a co-planning and co-teaching manner according to school protocols; at times, it is expected that the Clinical Educator will leave the classroom and work in an accessible nearby space to provide the Intern with the feel and responsibility of teaching fully independently.
+During the semester, Interns will follow the school system's calendar, including spring break and teacher workdays and are expected to attend all grade level (e.g. PLC) and professional development meetings with their Clinical Educators; IEP, 504 and other meetings should also be attended as needed/appropriate.
 Interns will be formally observed by both the Clinical Educator(s) and the University Supervisor according to the schedules described below.